Causation, Measurement Relevance and No-conspiracy in EPR: Introduction

 I shall challenge this standard reading of no-conspiracy-type conditions.
 I will do this in two steps.
 I will first look at the very formal structure of such conditions, while remaining neutral as to whether their violation entail any kind of conspiracy.
-I will then look at the EPR correlations from a purely phenomenological point of view and assess the role of measurement in the EPR experiment.
-This will suggest a re-interpretation of no-conspiracy-type conditions, under which violations of these can be accommodated without any conspiratorial implications, neither backwards in time causation.
-This new view will also provide grounds for a common cause model.
-It will not be hidden-variable model for the EPR correlations as such, though.
-Instead, the model responds to a purely explanatory motivation, i.e.~it constitutes what I take to be a plausible causal explanation of the EPR correlations.
+I will then look at the EPR correlations from a purely phenomenological point of view and assess the role of measurement in the EPR experiment itself.
+This will suggest a re-interpretation of no-conspiracy-type conditions, under which violations of these can be accommodated with no conspiratorial implications attached to them, nor backwards in time causation.
+I claim that this new view also provides the grounds for a potential common cause model of EPR correlations.
+Although the model is not to be developed in full here, I shall sketch what its main features could be and discuss its potential consequences as regards non-locality.

 The structure of the paper is as follows.
-Sections~\ref{sec:epr} and~\ref{sec:rpcc} provide the necessary background on the EPR experiment and Reichenbach's Principle of the Common Cause respectively.
+Section~\ref{sec:eprrpcc} provides the necessary background on the EPR experiment and Reichenbach's Principle of the Common Cause respectively.
 In Section~\ref{sec:structure} the formal structure of the problem is stated and the idea of \emph{no-conspiracy} introduced.
-Section~\ref{sec:phenomenological} looks at the EPR experiment again but from a purely phenomenological point of view this time, and examines the role of measurement in it.
-This analysis will eventually lead to the common cause model of EPR, outlined in Section~\ref{sec:themodel}.
-The paper closes with a brief discussion on the implications of the model as regards locality and states some open questions for further investigation.
+Section~\ref{sec:phenomenological} looks at the EPR experiment again but this time from a purely phenomenological point of view, and examines the role of measurement in it.
+This analysis will eventually identify the main features of a potential common cause model of EPR, which is developed (although only partially) in Section~\ref{sec:themodel}.
+The implications of this partial model as regards locality are discussed in Section~\ref{sec:mdependence}, together with some open questions for further investigation.